Check out these articles to learn more.

 Teletherapy: Counseling from a Distance

 Counseling helps people feel stronger, safer, less afraid and more hopeful.
 But seeking help takes effort and courage.
 That is why we make it easy for you to access services.
 Our counselors speak English and Spanish, and we use interpreters for other languages, including American Sign Language.
-And starting July 2020, we also offer a teletherapy option.
+We also offer a teletherapy option.
 Learn more about teletherapy.

 Sexual Violence Survivors at Greater Risk of Suicide

-The recent suicide of activist and survivor Daisy Coleman has shined a light on the fact that sexual assault survivors can face a much higher risk of suicidal feelings.
+The deaths by suicide of activist and survivor Daisy Coleman last August and her mother, Melinda Coleman, Sunday, Dec.
+6, 2020, shine a light on the fact that everyone touched by sexual assault can face a much higher risk of suicidal feelings.
 All survivors deserve support to recover and lead a full life.
 If you have experienced sexual violence and need support, help is available.
-Contact the Fairfax County Domestic and Sexual Violence 24-Hour Hotline: 703-360-7273.
-Learn more.
+Department of Family Services division of Domestic and Sexual Violence Services also serves those who are affected by the sexual assault of someone close to them.
+Learn more by contacting the Fairfax County Domestic and Sexual Violence 24-Hour Hotline 703-360-7273.
+Learn more about this story.

 ADAPT Telehealth: Counseling Groups Over Video Call